 In the UK, a lot is grown in Lincolnshire.
 A great deal of US stock is grown in California.
 Organic is available in most supermarkets, although it’s usually pre-chopped, so will lose its nutrients more quickly.
-You may find whole leaves at a local farmers’ market, and organic delivery services such as Abel & Cole or Riverford supply them.
+You may find whole leaves at a local farmers’ market, and organic delivery services such as Abel & Cole or Riverford supply them in season.

 It’s is a very versatile vegetable – you can eat it raw or cooked in a variety of ways:

 - Shred it finely and add it raw to salads – best mixed with softer leaves such as spinach or lettuce

 - Add it to smoothies or juices – best to combine with a sharp element such as lemon juice and a sweet element such as grapes